The Highwayman (TV series): Date

 The series is at first vague on the exact year that it takes place.
 Other than Highway and Jetto's trucks, Highway's occasionally seen sports car (a silver Lotus Esprit) and Ms. Badler's car (a red Mark II Toyota MR2), the other vehicles are generally that of the era in which the series was filmed.
 Many of these vehicles, such as the Ford Motor Co.'s Aerostar minivan, were marketed at the time as having sleek, futuristic designs.
 It is generally indicated that the series takes place a couple of years after that in which it was made.
 A coin in the episode "Summer of 45" is said to be dated 1992.
 It is not until "Warzone" that the date is given on-screen as 1992 (October for that episode).

 Weaponry

 The firearms carried by the Highwayman and Jetto are larger and more imposing than traditional police sidearms.

-That carried by the Highwayman appears to be similar to a stockless 12-gauge semi-automatic shotgun with a sawed-off barrel, as used by SWAT teams and some military agencies.
+That carried by the Highwayman appears to be similar to a stockless 12-gauge semi-automatic shotgun with a sawed-off barrel,Benelli M1 Super 90 as used by SWAT teams and some military agencies.
 In the pilot movie, two sheriff's deputies debate the properties of the Highwayman's sidearm, its power finally demonstrated when a shot accidentally destroys part of the county police station in which the Highwayman is being held.

 In the episode 'Til Death Duel Us Part', it is revealed that this weapon has selectable 'modes' and is capable of firing both 9mm Parabellum and 20mm high-explosive ammunition.

 The sidearm carried by Jetto is a stockless, full-length Heckler & Koch MP5 submachine gun.